Team-MJSF/hotel-booking/README.md

 Now that I have initialized our project with React and Express, the package.json files can be used with the 'npm install' command in both the frontend and backend folders during initial installation of a new project.

+An .env file will need to be created with the following format:

+PORT=5000
+DB_HOST=localhost
+DB_USER=root
+DB_PASS=
+DB_NAME=hotel-booking

+Once 'npm install' has been run in both folders, 'npm run dev' can be used in both folders to start the backend and frontend folders